haggj/masters-thesis/draft/draft.md

 **Assumption:**
 We have an established public key environment by the following means:
 1. Each user is equipped with a public key pair and its identity.
 Thus, the user has access to its public key and its private key (e.g. via smartcard).
 2. The trusted Revolori server can map the user identity to its public key.
 This ensures, that the Revolori can issue certificates (signed data structures attesting that this identity has access to the private key belonging to this public key).
+There is no difference in terms of security, if the Revolori server computes the public key pair and distributes it to the user or if the Revolori verifies, that a user owns the private key to its claimed pulbic key (Challenge-Response)
+  - Revolori computes and distributes keys: If compromised, attacker can impersonate any user -> authenticity broken
+  - Revolori verifies claimed keys: In this case the Revolori server issues certificates (signed data structures) which verifies that a given identity owns the private key to the stated public key.
+If compromised, attacker can issue any certificate and can thus impersonate any user -> authenticity broken
+  - Without Revolori server:
+    - CR needs to be performed each time a public key is presented.
+This especially means, that the sender and the receiver of the message need to be online -> impractical
+    - Users need to verify fingerprints of public key
+    - Trust on first use -> does not make a lot of sense in enterprise context

 Goal S2. can be satisfied by signing the created access log.
 Upon decryption, each user should verify if the log was encrypted by the monitor